This document describes the package structure that employs features in NuGet 3+ (Visual Studio 2015 and later). The

 Only a single

-lib folder will ever be picked, so if there is a runtime specific folder it will be chosen over non-runtime specific
+lib folder is ever be picked, so if there is a runtime specific folder it is chosen over non-runtime specific

 lib.
-The native folder is additive, if it exists it will be copied to the output of the build.
+The native folder is additive, if it exists it's copied to the output of the build.

 Another way to use runtimes is to ship a package that is purely a managed wrapper over a native assembly.
 In this scenario you create a package like the following: